Create a Linux Swap File

 How to adjust the swappiness value

 Swappiness is a Linux kernel property that defines how often the system will use the swap space.
 Swappiness can have a value between 0 and 100.
-A low value will make the kernel to try to avoid swapping whenever possible, while a higher value will make the kernel to use the swap space more aggressively.
+A low value will make the kernel try to avoid swapping whenever possible, while a higher value will make the kernel use the swap space more aggressively.

 The default swappiness value is 60.
 You can check the current swappiness value by typing the following command: